-- 1. Remove two 1/4 in. hex head bolts (A) and nuts. - Slide stop (B) outboard to decrease the maximum opening size, or slide the stop inboard to increase the maximum opening size.
+- 1. Remove two 1/4 in. hex head bolts (A) and nuts. - Slide stop (B) outboard to decrease the maximum opening size, or slide stop inboard to increase the maximum opening size.

-Ensure that the deck shift stops are sufficiently adjusted to prevent the decks from contacting each other.
+Adjust the outboard stops to prevent the decks from contacting each other.

-3. Install two 1/4 in. hex head bolts (A) and nuts, and tighten them.
+3. Install two 1/4 in. hex head bolts (A) and nuts and tighten.